ArifRahaman/Chat-with-gemini-/README.md

 ## Usage
 - Create an account or log in (if authentication is implemented).
-- Start chatting with other users in real-time.
+- Start chatting with Gemini  in real-time.

 ## Contributing
 Contributions are welcome!
 Please follow these steps: